 This cannot only prevent water damage from getting out of hand.
 It can even regulate the climate in your basement, bringing down your electricity bills and protecting the structure of your home.
 Once the basement has been properly encapsulated, it can even work as an extra living space.

 Seek the Experts

 Although wet basement drywall may not seem like a huge problem right now, it can certainly pave the way for other larger issues.
 You should get it repaired as soon as possible to ensure a healthy and safe home.
 You can contact us online or by phone to schedule a free inspection.
-We’re happy to serve Toledo and Cleveland, OH and offer no-obligation quotes, so you can decide what’s right for you.
+We’re happy to serve Cleveland, OH, and offer no-obligation quotes, so you can decide what’s right for you.